 Off-page SEO is the way of improving your site’s rankings by building up incoming (off-page) links and thus we can say ‘off- page SEO’ is ‘link building’.
 The links between the content you are linking from and your site need to be relevant / associated or complementary at the very least.

-The best way of getting great link juice and increasing your credibility and authority at the same time is to create a compelling reason for people to visit your site, and to stay there for at least a few minutes.
+Content The best way of getting great link juice and increasing your credibility and authority at the same time is to create a compelling reason for people to visit your site, and to stay there for at least a few minutes.
+Content can include:

 Many people disregard SEO thinking that it is time-consuming and difficult but, you can start with little bits and work your way up.